Dodgers' Seager NLCS MVP after 5 HRS, 11 RBIs against Braves - WHIZ News

 First-year Dodgers right fielder Mookie Betts, the 2018 AL MVP, said he didn’t know much about Seager before he got to LA this year, other than he was a “good shortstop, could swing it a little bit.”

 Now they are going to the World Series together.
-Betts was on the opposite side when the Red Sox beat the Dodgers in five games in 2018, a season when Seager played only 26 games early before Tommy John surgery on his right elbow, and then had a left hip issue addressed with an arthroscopic procedure.
+Betts was on the opposite side when the Red Sox beat the Dodgers in five games in 2018, and Seager wasn’t playing.
+He got in only 26 games early that season before Tommy John surgery on his right elbow, and then had a left hip issue addressed with an arthroscopic procedure.

-“Getting to see him day in and day out is definitely a blessing,” Betts said during the series.
-“I have really one job, and that’s just to get on base and stay there pretty much until he hits me in, which doesn’t take long.”
+“He’s like a brother to me just like everybody else,” Betts said after Game 7.
+“I have one job, just to get on base and let him hit me in.
+He’s been like this all year.
+We get spoiled by it every day.
+What he is doing is amazing for sure.”

+Seager is hitting .298 with 10 extra-base hits and a Dodgers-high 13 runs scored in their 12 playoff games so far.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports